melt-umn/monto-v3-draft/content/draft01/index.md

 If the `BrokerRequest` Message contains a request for a Product which the Service does not expose, the Service MUST respond with an HTTP Status of 400 with the `ProductIdentifier` of the failed `BrokerRequest` as the body.

-If the Service is unable to create the requested Product from the Products present in the `BrokerRequest`, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorUnmetDependency` variant as the body.
+If the Service is unable to create the requested Product from the Products present in the `BrokerRequest`, the Service MUST respond with an HTTP Status of 500 and a `ServiceErrors` Message using the `ServiceErrorUnmetDependency` variant as the body.

-If the Service encounters some other error, the Service MUST respond with an HTTP Status of 500 and a `ServiceError` Message using the `ServiceErrorOther` variant as the body.
+If the Service encounters some other error, the Service MUST respond with an HTTP Status of 500 and a `ServiceErrors` Message using the `ServiceErrorOther` variant as the body.

 Otherwise, the Service MUST respond with an HTTP Status of 200 and a [`ServiceProduct`](#5-5-5-serviceproduct) Message containing the requested Product as the Body.